allandav/allandav.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Lecturer and PhD student at the School of Economics at the University.
+I am currently a Lecturer and PhD student at the School of Economics at the University of Cape Town.
 My research interests include household and consumer finance, housing and public finance.